fpavogt/fcmaker/docs/source/index.rst

 execution of an OB, given its parameters **(i.e. without any further manual input)**.
-Note that unlike `p2 <http://www.eso.org/p2>`_, fcmaker does **not** perform any validation checks on the OB: it merely prints what they do, be it valid or not. **In essence, fcmaker is intended to provide the user with the ability to visually check the content of an OB.**
+Note that unlike `p2 <http://www.eso.org/p2>`_, fcmaker does **not** perform any validation checks on the OB: it merely prints what they do, be it valid or not. **In essence, fcmaker provides the user with the ability to visually check the content of an OB.**

 I expect/hope that fcmaker, despite being fully automated, will do a reasonable job for most OBs of the supported instruments and modes.
 Should you stumble upon a case where